alairock/roborabbit/README.md

     to:
       type: exchange|queue
       name: string
+    routing_keys:
-    routing_key: string # required, unless bind_options is defined
+      - record.created  # list of string, required, unless bind_options is defined
-    bind_options: # required if binding to a header exchange
+    bind_options: # list of `x-match` and `header-key`, required if binding to a header exchange
-      x-match: all|any # header type of matcher
+      - x-match: all|any # header type of matcher
         header-key: string # header topic to be matched
 ```